revloc02/dndMarkdown/colver-5e-homebrew.md

-## Fixing Medicine
+## Medicine and Healer

-Reading the PHB, it’s pretty clear that the Medicine skill does nothing to aid in the treatment of wounds, ailments, or diseases.
-As written, it only allows for stabilizing dying creatures and for diagnosing illnesses.
-Here are my slight changes to Medicine (and associated changes to the healer’s kit and Healer feat):
+These rules make the Medicine skill, the Healer's Kit, and the Healer Feat more useful.

 ### Medicine Skill

 Here are the uses of the Medicine Skill:
-* Diagnose an illnesses, this is typically a role playing check (RAW)
+* Diagnose an illnesses, this is typically a role playing check (RAW).
-* A Medicine check, DC 10 + Exhaustion Level, lets you try to stabilize a dying companion (HBR)
+* As an action, a Medicine check, DC 10 + Exhaustion Level, will stabilize a dying character (HBR).
-* A Medicine check, DC 15 + Exhaustion Level, and the use of a Healer's Kit, will heal 1d4 hit points on a character once per short rest (HBR)
+* As an action, a Medicine check, DC 15 + Exhaustion Level, and one use of a Healer's Kit, will heal 1d4 hit points during a short rest on a character once per short rest (HBR).
-* A Medicine check, DC 20 + Exhaustion Level, by any character, allows one, and only one, extra level of Exhaustion to be removed during a long rest
+* As an action, a Medicine check, DC 20 + Exhaustion Level, will remove one extra level of Exhaustion during a long rest from a character once per long rest (HBR).
-* Evaluate others wounds, this is typically a role playing check (HBR)
+* Evaluate others wounds, this is typically a role playing check (HBR).
-* Examine corpses in order determine the cause of death, this is typically a role playing check (HBR)
+* Examine corpses in order determine the cause of death, this is typically a role playing check (HBR).
 * Provide long-term care to poisoned or diseased creatures.
 When a poisoned or diseased creature is cared for by someone proficient in the Medicine skill (see _Downtime: Recuperating,_ PHB, p.
-187), they make their recuperation saving throws with advantage (HBR)
+187), they make their recuperation saving throws with advantage (HBR).

 ### Healer’s Kit

 Here are the uses of a Healer's Kit:
-* This kit is a leather pouch containing bandages, salves, and splints.
-The kit has ten uses.
-As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Wisdom (Medicine) check.
-(RAW)
+* As an action, you can expend one use of the kit to stabilize a creature that has 0 hit points, without needing to make a Medicine check (RAW).
-* If you expend one use of a healer’s kit to treat a poisoned or diseased creature, they make their recuperation saving throw (see Downtime: Recuperating on page 187 of the Player’s Handbook) with advantage.
-(HBR)
+* If you expend one use of a healer’s kit to treat a poisoned or diseased creature (see _Downtime: Recuperating_ PHB p, 187), they make their recuperation saving throw with advantage (HBR).

 ### Healer Feat

 You are an able physician, allowing you to mend wounds quickly and get your allies back in the fight.
 You gain the following benefits:
-* You have advantage on all Medicine checks (HBR)
+* You have advantage on all Medicine checks (HBR).
-* When you use a healer’s kit to stabilize a dying creature, that creature also regains 1d6+4 hit points (HBR)
+* When you use a healer’s kit to stabilize a dying creature, that creature also regains 1d6+4 hit points (HBR).
 * As an action, you can spend one use of a healer’s kit to tend to a creature and restore 1d6 + 4 hit points to it, plus additional hit points equal to the creature’s maximum number of Hit Dice.
-The creature can’t regain hit points from this feat again until it finishes a short or long rest (RAW)
+The creature can’t regain hit points from this feat again until it finishes a short or long rest (RAW).

 ### Downtime Recuperating

 You can use downtime between adventures to recover from a debilitating injury, disease, or poison.
 After three days of downtime spent recuperating, you can make a DC 15 Constitution saving throw.
 If you are treated by someone proficient in the Medicine skills, you have advantage on this saving throw.
 On a successful save, you can choose one of the following results:
+* End one effect on you that prevents you from regaining hit points.
+* For the next 24 hours, gain advantage on saving throws against one disease or poison currently affecting you.

 ##### Sources
 Rules based on [a blog post by Chris Perkins](https://scruffygrognard.wordpress.com/2015/05/25/fixing-the-medicine-skill-healers-kit-and-healer-feat-dd-5th-edition/comment-page-1/).